 Within shipping regions, you can specify rates for different shipping methods, such as standard and express delivery.

-For more information on how to configure this feature in your PayPal account profile, review the section on calculating shipping charges automatically in the Merchant setup and administration guide.
+To configure this feature in your PayPal account profile, see calculating shipping charges automatically in the Merchant setup and administration guide.

 Override shipping calculation on individual transactions